lanlan47879/songlib/README.md

 A small CLI that provides easy access to study materials for songs you're learning.

 ## Background
-I started learning to play the ukulele a couple months ago and got tired of hunting down all my song tabs and videos everything time I wanted to practice a song.
-And I figured this would be a good example to get a bit more familiar with Python and JSON.
+I wanted to become familiar with both Python and JSON.
+I also started learning to play the ukulele a couple months ago and got tired of hunting down all my song tabs and videos everything time I wanted to practice a song.
+I figured this would be a quick and easy project to combine both interests.

 This is mostly for personal use so I only have support for adding tabs and videos to a specific song, which is what I use, but I might add support for different types of materials at some point.